nhsengland/virtual-wards-draft-standards/2_Architecture.md

 # 2. Architecture Overview

 As described in the [Use Case section](/1_Background.md), this implementation guidance provides interoperability standards for sharing Supplementary Remote Monitoring Data from a Virtual Ward stay (Supplementary RM Data) between Remote Monitoring Platforms (and/or Trust clinical/administration systems) and external clinical systems.
-Supplementary RM data is created at the end of a patient's stay on a Virtual Ward and is sent to other clinical systems, used by local sites in the region (e.g. GP systems or Shared Care Records), to be available to other clinicians caring for the patient.
+Supplementary RM data is created at the end of a patient's stay on a virtual ward and is sent to other clinical systems, used by local sites in the region (e.g. GP systems or Shared Care Records), to be available to other clinicians caring for the patient.

 The diagram below provides an overview of the solution and scope of these standards.